Carl Plate

 Carl Olaf Plate (19 December 1909 – 15 May 1977) was a prominent Australian modernist painter and collage artist.

 Biography

 Born in Perth, Western Australia, Plate was the son of German born artist and writer Adolph Gustav Plate and the younger brother of artist Margo Lewers.

 While working in advertising, he studied part-time at the East Sydney Technical College during 1930–34.
 In 1935 Plate travelled to Europe via Cuba, Mexico and the USA.
 Between 1935–40 he studied at Central School of Arts and Crafts under Bernard Meninsky and at St Martins School of Art under Vivian Pitchforth where he was influenced by Pitchforth’s ideas on ‘holistic composition’.
+Through his friend Arthur Wheen, he began to mix with leading English artists and writers such as Roland Penrose, Herbert Read and T. S. Eliot.
 The 1936 London International Surrealist Exhibition stimulated his interest in collage.
 While living in London he also travelled extensively in Europe, including Scandinavia and the USSR.